dunatomas/Data-Visualization/README.md

 # Data-Visualization
-Some of my Data Visualizations
+In this repository I'm uploading some of my Data Visualizations.